ZIP Extractor Help

 • Network disconnected.
 Your internet connection dropped during the upload.
 Check that you're online, then try again.

 • Google Drive storage full.
 Your Drive storage quota may be exceeded.
-Free up space or upgrade your storage plan, then try again.
+Free up space or upgrade your plan, then try again.

 • Temporary server error.
 Google Drive may be experiencing a temporary outage.
 Wait a moment and try again.